Peetzie/socialdata/docs/exploring_the_data/Income_US.md

 The green seems to spread especially near big cities, whereas the more red/purpleish colors are in the rural areas of the US.
 This corresponds with farming areas of with a lower income compared to monopolistic cities🏢.

-Refering back to the FEI plot it looks like in a few spots there could be some small relation of the income and FEI as expected per the definition of FEI.
+Refering back to the FEI plot it looks like in a few spots there could be some small relation of the income and FEI as expected per the definition of FEI, but could also be a coincidence, as the remainder seem fairly randomly distributed and hard to distinguish significant differences.

 [ ![](comparison.png) ](comparison.png)